Nordln/EasydiffusionWiki/How-to-Use.md

-This page needs to be rewritten completely.
+This page needs to be improved - to describe more parts of the UI, and needs to be written in a clearer manner.
+We can certainly use your help.

 # Usage
 Open http://localhost:9000 in your browser (after installing the software).
 It may take the project a few seconds to be ready.